 This fellowship is intended for graduates of universities in specific areas of India and Pakistan (you may view the qualifying map here) who are currently pursuing a graduate degree at the University of California.
 To be eligible, a student must:

-- Be committed to returning to his or her country of origin after receiving the graduate degree
+- Be committed to returning to her or his country of origin shortly after receiving the degree, and

 Students at any stage of graduate study may be nominated, but preference is given to those holding a masters degree, and particularly those who have reached the dissertation stage and have exhausted the normal sources of financial support.